walter-cumbucane/alx-system_engineering-devops/0x00-shell_basics/README.md

-11-lists -> list files from the current directory, from the parent directory and from /boot 12-file_type -> prints the file type of /tmp/iamafile 13-symbolic_link -> creates a symbolic link to /bin/ls
+11-lists -> list files from the current directory, from the parent directory and from /boot 12-file_type -> prints the file type of /tmp/iamafile 13-symbolic_link -> creates a symbolic link to /bin/ls 14-copy_html ->copy all html files to the parent directory only if they don't exist there